 For automated tests to be effective, the scripts need to be written on completed features.
 If QA creates automation for a feature that is still in progress, many (if not all) aspects will need to be updated later.
 Because of this, one of the most productive ways to implement automated testing is to have the automator work on tickets one sprint out.
 That is, to automate completed tickets from the previous sprint.

 When an Agile scrum team uses this strategy, managing the automation progress can sound difficult at first.
 How will the team keep track of the automator’s progress if the tickets aren’t in the current sprint?
 By following some simple rules, the process can actually be even more efficient.

 Prior to a Sprint Planning meeting, the automation tester(s) can create Jira tickets based on the previous sprint’s features.
 To avoid confusion from other team members, they can simply label these as Automation tickets.
 Once these cards are added to the sprint, the Jira workflow is exactly the same as a developer’s.
-The only difference is that these tickets need to be tested.

 The comments section of a Jira ticket is the stuff of legends.
-Okay, that might be going a little far, but a team’s commenting process can make or break their Jira experience.
+Okay, that might be going a little far.
+But a team’s commenting process can make or break their Jira experience.
 Relevant, detailed ticket comments can be extremely helpful for QA to review when the feature is ready for testing.
 But there are a few best practices to keep in mind: